 Most online sportsbooks post a cap on the maximum potential winnings for any one bet.
 For many books, the bar is $1 million.
 If the potential payout exceeds that amount, you likely won’t be able to place the bet.

 For minimums, you can place bets for as little as $0.10 at some online sportsbooks.
 The betting slips at legal online sportsbooks will notify you if you’ve gone above or below any limits.

-Many online sportsbooks offer free bets and other bonuses.
+Many online sportsbooks offer special promos such as site credit or bonus bets to new users.
 Each offer has its own terms and conditions that you can review before signing up.
 For example, some bonuses may require you to deposit a specific amount, or a bonus could have a playthrough requirement to clear it.
 No matter how good of a deal it may appear to be, always take the time to review what you will need to do before accepting.